PX4/PX4-Devguide/en/concept/architecture.md

 - A system component can consume data from anywhere in a thread-safe fashion

 > **Info** This architecture allows every single one of these
-> blocks to be rapidly and easily replaced, even at runtime.
+> blocks to be rapidly and easily be replaced, even at runtime.

 ### Flight Stack {#flight-stack}